Learning how to save money is the fastest way to improve your finances.

-Think of it as a checklist.
-Not every idea will apply to you.
-But chances are there’s one, two, or 10 or 12 that can allow you to start putting more money away every month.
+Think of this as a checklist.
+Not every idea will apply to you, but chances are there’s at least a few that will help you start widening your gap today.

 How To Save Money